-CCR 2: SUMMER INTERNSHIP: (End of II Semester)
+CCR 1: SUMMER INTERNSHIP: (End of II Semester)

-To acquire firsthand knowledge about the functioning of agencies viz. industrial organizations, hospitals, welfare projects, NGOs, INGOs depending upon the respective fields of specializations, the students will be placed in various agencies situated in places other than Coimbatore, for a period of thirty continuous days during the months of May-June after the completion of second semester examinations .
+To acquire firsthand knowledge about the functioning of agencies in the respective fields of specializations, the students will be placed in various agencies situated in places other than Coimbatore, for a period of thirty days during the months of May-June after the second semester examinations are over.
 The students should follow the guidelines prescribed by the department and submit a report along with the evaluation report given by the agency.
-The students will be evaluated by the internal faculty based on the PPT presentation by the students at the beginning of the third semester.
+The students will be evaluated by the internal faculty based on the PPT presentation by the students.

 This component is a course completion requirement for the award of MSW degree.
-Only on the successful completion of the summer along with other 3 course, completion requirements the students will be awarded the MSW degree.
+Only on the successful completion of the summer internship along with other course completion requirement the students will be awarded the MSW degree.

-CCR 3: INDUSTRIAL VISIT TO OTHER STATES: (During III Semester)
+CCR 2: INDUSTRIAL VISIT TO OTHER STATES: (During III Semester)

-As per the UGC model curriculum, the second year MSW Students will be taken to leading NGO's and INGO's, Corporate houses, Government agencies, reputed Social Work Schools situated in the neighbouring states.
-Students will be evaluated based on the report submitted along with their concurrent field practicum report.
+Students will be taken to leading NGOs and INGOs, Corporate, Government agencies, reputed Social Work Schools situated in other States.
+Students will be evaluated based on their report submitted.
 The duration of the Industrial Visit will be around 7 to 10 days.
-Under any circumstance no student will be permitted to absent from this trip.